Monovision and Blended Vision

 As with all refractive surgery, achieving a precise outcome is crucial.
 I have worked with Professor Graham Barrett (Australia) and Dr Warren Hill (USA), global experts in the subject, to investigate how outcomes of monovision can be optimised.
 If you are interested, you can read about our research here.

-A significant advantage of monovision is that the visual quality in each eye is maximised.
+An advantage of monovision is that the visual quality in each eye is maximised.
 Unlike with multifocal or extended depth of focus lenses, the risk of troublesome visual disturbances such as halos around lights is minimal.

 With monovision, both eyes see slightly differently.
 If you were to close each eye in turn, you will notice a difference.
 Your distance eye will not see clearly for near, and your near eye will not see clearly for distance.
 However, with careful planning and a bit of time, the brain learns to use both eyes together as usual.
 It is best to avoid comparing each eye, as this will just delay your brain’s adaptation process.